superzadeh/MarkdownServer/readme.md

 ## Contributions
 Pull requests are welcome, as long you keep this thing simple.
 I want it to be and remain a very simple solution to serve markdown files.

+### Running tests
+You can run tests using `gulp test`.
+This will run the tests as well as a coverage analysis.
+There is also a watchable gulp task `gulp test-watch`.
+If you do not want the test coverage report, simply run `mocha` or `mocha watch`.
+To debug tests, `mocha --debug-brk` is available (you can then use VS Code or Node Inspector to attach to the process).

+Note that the coverage threshold is at 90%, so make sure your stay above it if you make changes.

 ### TODO
 - [X] Implement NTLM tests